Table of Contents Hide

 TIP Display your vehicle permit on the inside of your windscreen, and display your camping permit in a visible location on your tent, preferably in a plastic bag.

-Vehicle Should I Take?
+What Kind Of Vehicle Should I Take?

 Four-wheel drive and low range should be considered essential if you really want to get out and explore on Fraser Island.
 We went everywhere we wanted to go with a bone-stock FJ Cruiser and lowered tyre pressures.
 Most of the rental vehicles that run up and down the beach daily are also stock.